Real deep tissue bodywork

 Which parts of the body can be massaged?
 Well, literally everything.
 And for those more technically minded (usually athletes or massage connoisseurs) I love working on:

-- Back and shoulder massage: Paraspinals, "lats", rhomboids, quadratus lumborum (QL) cause tension and agony to millions of people every year.
+Back and shoulder massage: Paraspinals, "lats", levator scapulae, rhomboids and quadratus lumborum (QL) all cause tension and agony to millions of people every year.
 I especially love working on the QL and the lumbar area in combination with hip work, to release low back tension and pain

-- Head massage: Head massage is also important, but it is usually poor.
-There is no more value between therapeutic head massages and hairdresser massages: they both touch the surface in an epidermal manner.
+Head massage: Head massage is also important, but it is usually poor.
+There is not much difference between therapeutic head massages and hairdresser massages: they both touch the surface in an epidermal manner.
 On the area of the head covered by hair, there are important muscles and muscle attachments, and they can really benefit from a good, firm-yet-gentle muscle work.
 Actually, my head massage is really an extension of neck muscle massage work.

 Foot pressure massage / myofascial bodywork